benf86/TwitterCrawl/README.md

 A Twitter crawler/scraper, which builds a Twitter user database based on certain filters

 For testing/use, run generatetables.py first.
-Upon first run of main.py, the config file will be created.
-Fill it with required settings and re-run main.py.
+Then run worker.py or crawler.py to generate the config file.
+Fill it out and run both for the fun to begin.

-Filters are handled in/by infoprocessor.py.
+Filters are handled in/by infoprocessor.py, which automatically reads all filter files in the filter directory (default ./filters).

+Check the supplied filters to see the format.
+Generally, first row includes the name of the TwitterUser field to check against values in the rest of the file (one per line, ending with a comma), which is optionally followed by one or more functions to perform on the field value before filtering, preceded by a semicolon.
+Note that the format is .function for functions that don't take an argument and function (w/o the dot) for functions where the value is the argument.
+Parentheses are omitted in either case.
+E.g. '.lower' or 'int' for 'x.lower()' and 'int(x)' respectively.

-The initial user name(s) are in the file seed.txt.
+The initial user name(s) go in the file seed.txt.

 Dependencies:
 * sqlalchemy